xiaozhao1111/Console-Finances/README.md

 ## The format of the resulting analysis

-* The result should look similat to the following:
+* The result should look similar to the following:

 ![report-format](/images/report-format.png)